SantiagoEnriqueGA/custom_ensemble_learning/README.md

 # Custom Random Forest Classifier and Regressor Project

+## Goal

+This project is primarily educational.
+It's not intended to be faster, more robust, or feature-rich than existing implementations.
+Instead, it focuses on understanding how the random forest algorithm works, building it from scratch using only numpy for faster array processing, and fine-tuning it for specific datasets or requirements.

 ## Overview

-This project implements a custom random forest classifier for binary classification tasks and a custom random forest regressor for regression tasks.
+This project implements both a custom random forest classifier for binary classification tasks and a custom random forest regressor for regression tasks.
 It consists of the following main Python files:

 - `dataPrep.py`: Contains a class `DataPrep` for preparing data for machine learning models, including custom functions for one-hot encoding non-numerical columns and writing data to CSV files.